adryanf/inframod/README.md

 # inframod

-Provisions local interdependent package dependencies.
+Provisions local interdependent node modules referenced as file dependencies so you don't have to do this manually for each one.
-Create a layer of local node modules, referenced as file dependencies in package.json, so you won't need the packages published to npm or a local npm repo.
+Removes the need for packages to be published to npm or a local npm repo.
-Useful when you want to develop modular applications which rely on shared or common infrastructure modules without having them deployed on npm.
+Useful when you want to develop modular applications which rely on shared or common infrastructure local modules without having them deployed on npm.

 ## Installation